MannanB/TinyR1/README.md

 This is actually an expected result, as DeepSeek, in their R1 paper, has already shown that a rule-based reward model along with their GRPO training schema doesn't make any noticable difference.
 However there are a few next steps that I want to take to see if I am able to improve such a small model.

+The model is rewarded for correct format: putting its thinking in <think> </think> and its answer in <answer> </answer> as well as following the instruction-tuned format.
+The model is also rewarded for having intermediary numbers necessary for the calculation of the final answer in its thinking.
+Finally, it's rewarded for having a correct answer.

 # Next Steps
 ### Add per-token rewards
 For efficiency, I used an outcome-based reward model.
 This reward was applied to tokens for a single output.
 This is likely making it much harder for reinforcement techniques to learn.
 Instead, I want to transition to a process-based reward model which can provide a reward for each token.
 This will probably incorporate the reasoning provided by the GSM8K and MATH dataset.